HassettJM2002/Network-Fundamentals/Network Fundamentals.md

     On a local network, all that is required is an ARP Header to route packets

 ![image](https://github.com/HassettJM2002/Network-Fundamentals/assets/134302854/74ece6fd-ceda-48b6-8fe7-9df4dffca261)
+    Byte offset, use the Offset Size, then add the 0 1 2 3
 #### Layer 3: Network
 #### Layer 4: Transport
 #### Layer 5: Session